 PhD in Public Policy from the Lee Kuan Yew School of Public Policy, National University of Singapore

-Sreeja Nair is a policy researcher.
-She was previously a Research Fellow at the Nanyang Environment and Water Research Institute, Nanyang Technological University (NTU), Singapore where her research focuses on bridging socio- political and technological aspects of water sustainability initiatives in urban Asia.
-And before that, she was a Postdoctoral Fellow at the Centre for Liberal Arts and Social Sciences, School of Social Sciences, NTU.
-She was also an Instructor at the Public Policy and Global Affairs programme, NTU teaching undergraduate courses on Policy Design, Social Policy and Environmental Policy Design.
+Sreeja Nair is a policy researcher and has an inter-disciplinary background with a PhD in Public Policy from the Lee Kuan Yew School of Public Policy (National University of Singapore), Masters in Climate and Society (Columbia University) and Environmental Studies (TERI University, India).
+Currently a Research Fellow at the Singapore University of Technology and Design, Sreeja is part of the Social Science Research Council funded project on digital disruption and workforce and focuses on the policy implications of job disruptions in the finance and manufacturing sectors in Singapore.
+She was previously a Research Fellow at the Nanyang Environment and Water Research Institute, Nanyang Technological University (NTU), Singapore where her research focused on bridging socio- political and technological aspects of water sustainability initiatives in urban Asia.
+Prior to that she was a Postdoctoral Fellow at the Centre for Liberal Arts and Social Sciences, School of Social Sciences and Instructor at the Public Policy and Global Affairs programme, NTU teaching undergraduate courses on Policy Design, Social Policy and Environmental Policy Design.

 - PhD in Public Policy from the Lee Kuan Yew School of Public Policy, National University of Singapore

 - Masters in Climate and Society, Columbia University and Environmental Studies, TERI University, India

 - Sreeja Nair Rethinking policy experimentation in the age of disruption: is Indian agriculture prepared?
 Under contract with Cambridge University Press (expected publication date: end 2020).